-His debut on the label, If You’re Into It, I’m Out Of It is an unsung classic.
+His debut on the label, If You’re Into It, I’m Out Of It is something of an unsung classic.
 The album’s high contrast artwork and ironic title capture of the mood of the time.
 On the one hand, it is cold and maths-y, like the Neo-Noir psychologism of Aronofsky’s Pi or Lynch’s Eraserhead.
 But it is also carries a certain swagger, an adolescent anti-everything nihilism.
 Thom Yorke even described the record as “the most menacing album I own”. de Babalon also consequently went on to support Radiohead on their 2001 Amnesiac tour.

 At this point, club music had reached an interesting juncture.
 The optimism of early rave had given way to a darker outlook.
 The smiley face of acid had morphed into a evil grin, and the melodic riffs and vocal hooks became displaced by yet more percussion and digital processing.
 This turn to the darkside produced some of electronic music’s most striking and heavy contributions.
 DHR were instrumental here, incorporating almost all aspects of ‘extreme’ music (punk, gabber, noise) into one glorious monstrosity.
 These releases have a bleak trajectory to them, as if written to accelerate the deterioration of social fabric.
 Take Atari Teenage Riot’s anarchic manifesto: Burn, Berlin, Burn, also released in 1997.
 This was music from the tail-end of Generation X: bitter and violent, its aims were the abolition of all culture and the creation of none.
 A self-destructive rush into a hot furnace of overdrive.